Matador Logo

 To the left of the text is a symbol that captures attention with its expressive boldness.
 It consists of three flexible black, red, and gray stripes.
 This geometric pattern aligns with the brand’s name, as it can be interpreted as an abstract depiction of a bullfight, with the sharp curves representing the matador’s cape.
 However, considering the company’s field of work, the emblem encodes a different message:

-Overall, the abstract design resembles a wheel (or, more precisely, the upper half of one).
+Overall, the abstract design resembles a wheel (or, more precisely, its upper half).
 The curved shape of the lines turns them into speed lines, creating the illusion of rapid rotation.
-This dynamic quality is associated with the speed vehicles equipped with Matador tires can achieve.
+This dynamic quality is associated with the speed at which vehicles equipped with Matador tires can achieve.
 The logo radiates confidence, embodying high standards and innovation in every element.